MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/enterprise-scale-landing-zone.md

 The enterprise-scale approach for AKS provides these assets to support your project:

-- A modular approach, so you can customize your environment variables.
+- A modular approach that allows you to customize your environment variables.
-- Design guidelines to evaluate critical decisions.
+- Design guidelines for evaluating critical decisions.
-- The landing zone architecture
+- The landing zone architecture.
 - A Microsoft-recommended AKS reference implementation based on the [AKS secure baseline](https://github.com/mspnp/aks-secure-baseline).

 ## Design areas